 "Moving" Violations vs. "Non-Moving" Violations

 A limited number of traffic offense are not reported to DOL by statute.
 If an offense is non-reportable the statute will specifically state that the court is prohibited from reporting the offense to certain agencies.
 As a result of being non-reportable, these tickets should not cause insurance or employment problems.
-Cell phone violations are the most commonly used for purposes of amending other infractions to something that will not effect your insurance.
+Cell phone violations are one statute commonly used for purposes of amending the ticket to something that will not effect your insurance.
 King and Snohomish County (and many other municipalities and countiaes) have recently added an "Inattention to Driving" statute.
 Inattention has no equivalent RCW and, so, DOL is not able to enter them in their computer records.
 Thus, "Inattention" is an invisible ticket and a very desireable resolution.

 Different rules sometimes apply to Intermediate License holders and drivers under the age of 18.
 If either of these applies, you should contact a traffic infraction lawyer to discuss the specific consequences.